Last Updated on February 16, 2023 by Editorial Team

 To conclude,

 Math skills are no less than life skills.
 Multiplication is a simple operation that everyone uses to speed up the addition of items, to find the area of any surface, or to find the amount of paint required to color that wall.
-Number sense and activities based on its teaching strategies boost the fluency with numbers and turn an anxious learner into a confident one.
+Number sense and activities based on its teaching strategies boost fluency with numbers and turn an anxious learner into a confident one.
 So, employ them to make learning easier for the multiplication beginner.